 THIS WEEK’S MARKET

-Gold Type: Type III double eagles and Saint-Gaudens weaker on lower spot prices.
+Type III double eagles and Saint-Gaudens weaker on lower spot prices.

-Classic Commems: We complete our review of this series this week, with a focus on the dated Boone issues.
+We complete our review of this series this week, with a focus on the dated Boone issues.
 Like last week, most of the activity is in the MS66 and MS67 grades.
 A few of the better types, such as the Grant w/Star, Hawaiian, and Hudson show some weakness.

-Morgan dollars: We begin a review of this series this week, and overall this market segment is healthy despite the presence of a few minus signs.
+We begin a review of this series this week, and overall this market segment is healthy despite the presence of a few minus signs.